mihaigalos/containers/README.md

 ### Containers

-Manual C++ implementation of STL containers for devices without one, like AVR.
+Simplified manual C++ implementation of STL containers for devices without one, like AVR.

 ### Building and testing